mayerrobert/jmurmel/lambda/README.md

 **Installation**

 Currently there is no setup.exe or .msi or .rpm or .deb file.
-Just copy jmurmel-<VERSION>.jar somewhere convenient, and maybe create a batchfile along these lines (Windows .cmd-style shown here):
+Just copy jmurmel-VERSION-XY.jar somewhere convenient, and maybe create a batchfile along these lines (Windows .cmd-style shown here):

     jm.cmd: